Maialata, Festival of the Pig

 the bounty of the day's labor

 It all comes down to this.
-The hog has been lovingly butchered and cured, the pasta rolled, and the ragu simmered.
-Then, we uncork more wine and gather together in the cellar to enjoy the day's production together, during an unforgettable multi-course dinner.
+The hog has been lovingly butchered and cured, the pasta rolled, and the ragรบ simmered.
+Then, we uncork more wine, bundle up. and gather together under the heaters to enjoy the day's production , during an unforgettable multi-course dinner presented by Nostrana.

 Our full day looks like this: